ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Abstract

 Logging statements are important for software debugging and maintenance.
 However, existing approaches to automatic logging statement generation primarily rely on static code analysis, generating statements in a single pass without considering actual program execution.
 Moreover, they typically evaluate generated statements by comparing them against developer-written ones, implicitly assuming that the original statements constitute an adequate gold standard.
 This assumption is increasingly restrictive in the LLM era: logging statements are consumed not only by human developers but also by LLMs for downstream tasks.
 As a result, generating logging statements solely for human developers, and evaluating them solely by similarity to developer-written statements, does not necessarily reflect their practical usefulness.

 To overcome these limitations, we introduce \tool, an iterative logging generation framework guided by continuous runtime feedback. \tool leverages LLMs to generate, execute, evaluate, and iteratively refine logging statements based on runtime feedback, so that the runtime logs provide sufficient information for downstream tasks.
 Instead of measuring similarity to developer-written statements, we evaluate \tool through downstream tasks (i.e., defect localization and repair).
 We construct a new benchmark derived from Defects4J under two settings, namely direct and indirect debugging.
 The results show that \tool consistently outperforms all baselines across both settings.
 In particular, it achieves the highest bug-detection F1 score of 0.520 and successfully repairs 97 defects in the direct setting, while also obtaining the best F1 score of 0.408 in the indirect setting where source code is unavailable.
-Additional experiments across multiple LLMs demonstrate the generality of the framework, and ablation studies confirm the importance of iterative refinement and compilation repair.
+Additional experiments across upstream generation models and downstream log-consuming models demonstrate the generality of the framework, while ablation studies confirm the importance of iterative refinement, compilation repair, and runtime feedback.
 Overall, our work reframes logging statement generation as a runtime-guided process that accounts for LLM-based downstream use, and advocates evaluating generated logging statements by their downstream utility rather than textual similarity.